rishavraj-dev/HospitalManagementSystem/README.md

 - Export CSV files from each module
 - Verify CSV files appear in the project folder

-### 📸 Screenshots (Optional)
-You can capture terminal output and MySQL Workbench table views for documentation.

 ### 👤 Author
 Rishav Raj
 B.Tech CSE (Core) — VIT Bhopal University

----

-Feel free to extend modules (e.g., billing, staff management) or add validation and error handling as next steps.